rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-in-centos-7/index.md

        # tar xzvf latest.tar.gz

-   This creates a directory called **wordpress** in your home directory that contains all files WordPress needs to work properly.
+   This command creates a directory called **wordpress** in your home directory that contains all files WordPress needs to work properly.

 4. Run the following command to copy the **wordpress** directory to **/var/www/html**, which